zenflow/mylocalshop/README.md

 ---

+- undo graphql-tag tech debt
 - nextjs issues
     - dynamic components swallow errors!
 It should `Promise.reject(` errrors by default
     - build matchRoute function, use it like <Link href={matchRoute(href)} as={href}><a href={href}></a></Link>
 - hasura graphql-engine issues
     - `hasura/graphql-engine:v1.2.1.cli-migrations-v2` crashes applying migrations on heroku
     - createdBy & updatedBy should be in "Frequently used columns"
+    - deploy in one service!
 - next-connect issues
     - should propagate errors so they are logged to console by default
 - handle errors in routes (server-side & client-side)
+- do styles properly (with material-ui's `makeStyles`) in all presentational components
 - fix identical files `hasura-support/lib/adminGraphql` & `web/lib/adminGraphql`
 - develop hasura-support outside of docker container, with nodemon
 - use prettier
 - use some prop-types & typescript
+- use rollbar or similar
+- i18n

 - Simplify deployment and improve production performance by deploying all 3 processes in same way
   - Either